UVADS/orientation-technical/README.md

 2. Complete the items on the checklist ignoring flags for "second time"
 3. Complete the items on the checklist including flags for "second time"

+## Syncronous Sessions
+There will be 7 syncronous sessions delivered via zoom.
+For details please see the live session tool in the corresponding collab site for this orientation (link goes here)
+1. kick off and orientation to the orientation
+2. **6/15** 11a,3p
+3. **6/16** 11a,3p
+4. **6/17** 11a,3p
+One of these will be a session from the research computing folks about HPC resources at UVA

 ## How to use these materials (second time)
 1. Fork this repo
 2. Complete items on the checklist and mark them as completed